sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 or

 ```
-type nul > config
+New-Item config
 ```

 ### Specifying Identityfile for SSH:

-Can replace Host (which is an alias, sort of shortcut name) to anything Hostname is usually IP address or domain
+Can replace Host (which is an alias, sort of shortcut name) to anything\
-IdentityFile is the path to the private keys
+Hostname is usually IP address or domain\
-\
+IdentityFile is the path to the private keys\
-\
+Can open the config file using Notepad from Windows Explorer\

-Add some configs to the config file as follows:
+### Add the following configs to the config file:
 ```
 # Per-Host Per User basis config
 # this is for root access
 Host dosvr1-root # to remove when set up with sudo user is okay
     Hostname {VPS IP Address}
     User root
-    Identityfile C:/Users/$USER/.ssh/root-key
+    Identityfile C:/Users/{user}/.ssh/root-key
     IdentitiesOnly yes

 # this is main user access
 Host dosvr1-admin
     Hostname {VPS IP Address}
     User user
-    Identityfile C:/Users/$USER/.ssh/admin-key
+    Identityfile C:/Users/{user}/.ssh/admin-key
     IdentitiesOnly yes
 ```
 Save file and Exit terminal

 ## SSH into the server via root access:

 From Powershell:\
 ```
-ssh dosvr1
+ssh dosvr1-root
 ```

 Or